 - pain in your abdomen

 - upset stomach

-Less common but more serious side effects have also been linked to PPI usage.
-These include an increased chance of pneumonia and bone fracture.
+Side effects that are less common but more serious have also been linked to PPI usage.
+These include an increased risk of pneumonia and bone fracture.

 Some people may use a combination of antacids, H2 blockers, and PPIs to control acid reflux.
 However, combining them can cause side effects such as diarrhea or constipation in some cases.
 Be sure to talk to your doctor before combining any OTC treatments for GERD with other medications.

 OTC vs. prescription

 You may wonder if an OTC or prescription GERD medication would be better for you.
 The right choice depends on how frequent and severe your symptoms are.